 Slovaks love breaded pork steaks, although we might prepare them in a slightly different manner than Austrians do their Viennese schnitzels.
 Czechs taught us how to make their steamed dumpling to go with roast pork and braised red cabbage.
 From Hungarians we got paprika, goulash and letcho.

 And our longtime neighbours hold in great esteem Slovak cheeses, sauerkraut, halushki or Tatratea.
-May good food and wholesome drink bring us to the common table for centuries to come, and not only in this part of the world.
+May good food and wholesome drink bring people to the common table everywhere, not only in our part of the world.